brook1167/CurrenceyApp/README.md

 Currency App

-used to check the latest currency exchange from the exchange API
+used to check the latest currency exchange from the exchange API.

-uses the Python http request module
+uses the Python http request module.

-feel free to use in your project
+feel free to use in your project.